chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

     <!-- Latest compiled and minified JavaScript -->
     <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/js/bootstrap.min.js" integrity="sha384-ChfqqxuZUCnJSK3+MXmPNIyE6ZbWh2IMqE241rYiqJxyMiZ6OW/JmZQ5stwEULTy" crossorigin="anonymous"></script>

-Hint: If you are adding a css file locally, you can do it in the following manner
+If you are adding a css file locally, you can do it in the following manner

     <link rel="stylesheet" href="{{ url_for('static',filename='styles/dashboard.css') }}">